sbrl/Pepperminty-Wiki/README.md

 From time to time breaking changes will be made.
 By this I mean additions and / or deletions to the settings that can be found at the top of your wiki's `index.php`.
 They will be listed here so you can manually update your settings if required.

  * Everything has been changed!
 Pepperminty wiki is now using a module based system.

-### Building
-Pepperminty Wiki uses a (kind of) simple PHP based build script.
-If you want to run this script yourself, follow these instructions:

-1. Clone this repository
-2. Delete `index.php`.
-3. Run `php rebuild_module_index.php`.
-4. Run `php build.php`.

 ## Configuring
 To configure it, open your downloaded copy of `index.php` in your favourite editor - the settings can be configured at the top of the file.
 There are extensive comments that explain what each option does.
 Make sure that you change the allowed usernames and passwords!
 If you need more help, don't hesitate to open an issue on this repository or contact me.